sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ![Image:Pop_importpres2.jpg](/assets/images/Pop_importpres2.jpg)

-Scroll file fields to select which field (i.e., file column) contain the event type and which column contain the event latency.
-The default is fine with this specific file, so simply press *OK*.
+Scroll file fields to select which field (i.e., file column) contains the event type and which column contains the event latency.
+The default value is fine for this specific file, so simply press *OK*.
 Matlab then returns:

 ```matlab
 Replacing field 'Event Type' by 'type' for EEGLAB compatibility